 The League acquired a trademark on their logo which is considered to have an indefinite useful life because the product will generate cash flow indefinitely.
-Because it is deemed to have an indefinite useful life, the trademark continues not to be amortized and continues to be tested for impairment.
+Because it is deemed to have an indefinite useful life, the trademark is not amortized and continues to be tested for impairment.
 No impairment has been recorded in the current year.